Voiceofamerica/voa-cordova/README.md

-# Voice Of America Farsi App
+# Voice Of America Mandarin App

 ## Download the App
 * ...